 Whether or not you are a health provider, if you deal with medical records you must comply with HIPAA requirements to protect patient data.
 As more patient records become digitized and become available online, they are increasingly vulnerable to attacks.

 One reason to consider HIPAA based hosting is to make compliance easier for websites or mobile applications.
 The regulations regarding the management of electronic records can be complex and difficult to implement.
 When you select a HIPAA based hosting provider, you free up valuable time and shift the burden of compliance to your host.
 Instead of spending time on HIPAA, your team can focus its time and resources developing a great website or app.

 Using a HIPAA-based host also helps reduce or prevent liability.
 If your website or app is found not to follow regulations, your company is subject to government fines and at risk for lawsuits.
 The Department of Health and Human Services (HHS) starts enforcement proceedings when it receives a complaint and goes through a review and investigation process.
 Finally, the case will enter a resolution process where the company or hospital will be ordered to pay fines.
-In one case, HHS fined New York Presbyterian (PDF) over $3 million because search engines had access to electronic patient data as a result of server misconfiguration.
+In one case, HHS fined New York and Presbyterian Hospital over $3 million because search engines had access to electronic patient data as a result of server misconfiguration.

 If you deal with patient data, using a HIPAA based host will help make your customers, healthcare providers, more confident using your service resulting in more sales.
 It will also help build your client's brand and trust among their customers.